15 day sickness absence

 Gov.UK: Education for children with health needs who cannot attend school

-The Local Authority has designed a form to assist schools to comply with their responsibilities.
-When we receive this form, you may receive a follow up call from a Local Authority Attendance Officer if further action is required.
+This form is designed to assist schools to comply with their responsibilities.
+You may receive a follow-up call or email from a Local Authority Attendance Officer if further action is required.
+This form must be submitted to the Local Authority no later than 10 days after the last I code recorded.